 NOTE: The segment id is in decimal, not in hex when part of the uuid.

 EDR 6.1 will keep track of the last segment (segment where process termination was observed).
 This segment is identified with the field

 terminated set to

 true.
 There is no indication for the “first” segment in the general case, however, remember that all segments include the process metadata common to each segment.

-Previous versions of Cb Response held all process documents in one central database, or “core”.
-Cb Response 6.1 now shards process documents across multiple database “cores” or “partitions”.
+Previous versions of EDR held all process documents in one central database, or “core”.
+EDR 6.1 now shards process documents across multiple database “cores” or “partitions”.
 This improves both performance and data retention.
-By sharding data across multiple time-based cores, you can hold historical data in “cold” storage (where it’s not available for immediate search, but can be re-imported as necessary) while keeping recent data in “warm” or “hot” storage (where it can be immediately searched via the API and UI).
+By sharing data across multiple time-based cores, you can hold historical data in “cold” storage (where it’s not available for immediate search, but can be re-imported as necessary) while keeping recent data in “warm” or “hot” storage (where it can be immediately searched via the API and UI).